tartayadir/Secret-Agancy-Message/README.md

 The application relies on several environment variables for configuration.
 Set these variables in your shell or in a `.env` file at the root of the project.

 ### Required Environment Variables
+All that are provided below can be use for tests

 ```
 # MySQL Database Configuration